acorn-io/acorn-oss-workshop/acornfile.md

  }
 ```

-Note: in the next step we’ll show how to use Acorn secrets to avoid to specify the password in the plain text
+Note: in the next step we’ll show how to use Acorn secrets to avoid to specify the password in plain text

-In order for the container of the application to communicate with each other we need to define the network ports for each one.
+In order for the containers of the application to communicate with each other swe need to define the network ports for each one.
 As defined in the documentation, there are 3 scopes to specify the ports:

 - internal allows communication between containers within the same Acorn app
 - expose allows communication between containers within the cluster
 - publish allows containers to be reached from outside of the cluster

-As vote, result, redis and db microservices only need to be reachable from other containers within the same application, we use the default internal scope for each of them.
+As *vote*, *result*, *redis* and *db* microservices only need to be reachable from other containers within the same application, we use the default internal scope for each of them.

-As vote-ui and result-ui need to be reachable from the outside world we use the publish scope for both of them.
+As *voteui* and *resultui* need to be reachable from the outside world we use the publish scope for both of them.

 Make sure your Acornfile now looks as follows: